 News and commentary from the Pro-Life Action League

-One week from tomorrow, 40 Days for Life prayer vigils will be starting in over 250 cities and towns all over the United States and throughout the world.
+One week from today, 40 Days for Life prayer vigils will be starting in hundreds of cities and towns all over the United States and throughout the world.

 If you’re planning to take part in one of these 40 Days vigils — and you should! — the Pro-Life Action League has a great prayer book to share with you.